openshift/enhancements/enhancements/api-review/custom-tags-aws.md

    There is no validation check involved for creator of user-defined tag.
 Any user-defined tag added by user in `.spec.platformSpec.aws.resourceTags` is considered for create/update/delete accordingly.

 4) Any user-defined tag set using `.spec.platformSpec.aws.resourceTags` in `Infrastructure.config.openshift.io/v1` type has scope limited to cluster-level.

+5) User-defined tags are not synced from `.spec.platformSpec.aws.resourceTags` to `.status.platformStatus.aws.resourceTags` for following reasons.
+- User-defined tags in `.spec.platformSpec.aws.resourceTags` can be "removed without delete", "delete", "update".
+  `.spec.platformSpec.aws.resourceTags` to `.status.platformStatus.aws.resourceTags` sync is not required, as there will be no versioning of the user-defined tags required to override the user-defined tags in Infrastructure CRD.
+  Instead, the user-defined tags (if supported in resource operator spec field, e.g: machine) can override the user-defined tags in Infrastructure CRD.
+- As `.spec.platformSpec.aws.resourceTags` has the actual values.
+Sync to `.status.platformStatus.aws.resourceTags` was required in earlier design to identify if the user-defined tag was created using Infrastructure CRD or external tool.
+Identifying the creator tool was done to restrict user from editing the same user-tag kv pair using multiple tools.
+  This inherently poses many scenarios of conflict which will result in user-defined tag kv pair being inconsistent across cluster when applied using Infrastructure CRD.
+Hence, user will be confused which tool to be used to update tag.

 The Infrastructure resource example to use spec for api changes